Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * Customers should be able to use the tool with no prior knowledge of the shelving system.

-      * Having used the tool a customer should understand more about the system.
+      * Having used the tool, a customer should understand more about the system.
 It should be informative and educational.

       * It needed to inform customers of prices.
   - heading: Competitor tools